-The number of SMEs and micro/small businesses nationwide in 1996 exceeded 5 million, but declined to 3.85 million in 2012 and 3.57 million in 2016.
+The number of SMEs and micro/small businesses nationwide declined to 3.85 million in 2012 and 3.57 million in 2016, and 3.36 million in 2021.

 Under the circumstances, the number of loans provided by JFC-Micro has gradually declined and was 880,000 at the end of FY2019.

-As a result of our full-scale efforts to support micro/small businesses that were impacted by the COVID-19 pandemic since 2020, the number of loans increased to 1.19 million as of March 31, 2023.
-In fact, approximately 30% of SMEs and micro/small businesses nationwide were making use of JFC-Micro loans.
+As a result of our full-scale efforts to support micro/small businesses that were impacted by the COVID-19 pandemic since 2020, the number of loans increased to 1.17 million as of March 31, 2024.

-Source: Prepared by the Small and Medium Enterprise Agency based primarily on Ministry of Internal Affairs and Communications, "Establishment and Enterprise Census"; "2009 Economic Census for Business Frame"; Ministry of Internal Affairs and Communications and Ministry of Economy, Trade and Industry, "2012 Economic Census for Business Activity"; Ministry of Internal Affairs and Communications, "2014 Economic Census for Business Frame"; Ministry of Internal Affairs and Communications and Ministry of Economy, Trade and Industry, "2016 Economic Census for Business Activity"; and other sources.
+Source: Prepared by the Small and Medium Enterprise Agency based primarily on Ministry of Internal Affairs and Communications and Ministry of Economy, Trade and Industry, "2012 Economic Census for Business Activity," "2016 Economic Census for Business Frame," "2021 Economic Census for Business Frame," and other sources.
+Changes in the number of business borrowers